 Weathering steel products have a distinctive, almost rusty looking patina that forms as a result of constant exposure to the atmosphere.
 Products are widely used for building bridges and manufacturing shipping containers and rolling stock.
 Because of its aesthetic qualities, weathered steel is also used for building facades and for decorative sound barriers on freeways and motorways.

-Contact the technical team at BlueScope Distribution to discuss your specific needs for uncoated hot-rolled steel.
+Contact the team at BlueScope Distribution to discuss your specific needs for uncoated hot-rolled steel.

-Analysis products manufactured by BlueScope Distribution are hot-rolled and have chemical compositions specified in AS/NZ 1594 that are guaranteed by the company.
+Analysis products can be supplied by BlueScope Distribution are hot-rolled and have chemical compositions specified in AS/NZ 1594 that are guaranteed by the company.
 This type of hot-rolled steel is typically used in hot water systems, including for parts that are vitreous enamelled, and for the manufactured of cylinders, including gas.

 There are seven different grades, all of which offer good weldability and a surface that is excellent for galvanising applications.
 All hot-rolled analysis products have a mill edge that is trimmed.